Softnet-Free/softnet-ms/docs/msite/building-str.md

 ### Site with Role-Based Access Control

 If your device employs RBAC, the site will be constructed accordingly.
-As an example, let's take an IP camera device, which uses three roles <span class="text-role">Administrator</span>, <span class="text-role">Operator</span> and <span class="text-role">User</span> to implement different levels of access to the device.
+As an example, let's take an IP camera, which uses three roles <span class="text-role">Administrator</span>, <span class="text-role">Operator</span> and <span class="text-role">User</span> to implement different levels of access to the device.
 The site constructed for our example has the following view:

 ![]({{ site.baseurl }}{% link assets/images/image_msite.2_5.png %})